datawire/quark/docs/language-reference/core.rst

 Packages
 ~~~~~~~~

-Packages provide namespaces for class and function definitions.
+Packages are defined using the :ref:`package keyword <packageKeyword>` and provide namespaces for class and function definitions.
 Packages cannot directly contain variables or runnable code; only classes, functions, and other packages are allowed.
 Packages are optional, but provide an easy mechanism for organizing code so that related elements can be grouped together.
 They also allow code to be referenced from anywhere within a library or application.

 As mentioned above, packages can be nested.
 Classes and functions directly inside a top-level package must use nested package name when referencing classes or functions defined inside a nested package but the members of the nested package have direct access to classes and functions in the top-level package without needing to specify their package name.